 Proteins carry out a large variety of biological functions in living organisms.
 Some proteins, for example, act as particularly specific and efficient catalysts.
 The possibility to exploit the functional properties of proteins in industrial applications (food industry, chemical processes, pharmaceutical developments, etc.) is extremely interesting; however, one of its major limitations is that proteins generally lose their stability and activity under non-physiological conditions.
-The ability to design modified proteins that remain structured and active at higher (or lower) temperatures is therefore an important objective of research.
+The ability to design modified proteins that remain structured, soluble and active at higher (or lower) temperatures is therefore an important research objective.
 Moreover, the understanding of how changes in the coding sequence of proteins affect their biophysical properties is essential in fundamental research such as molecular evolution and phylogeny.
-This project consists in developing efficient and fast computational tools to predict changes in stability, solubility or interactions of proteins upon mutations, which are applicable on a genome-wide scale.
-This software will be applied to rationally modify proteins of industrial interest and increasing their efficiency within a given application, or to study fundamental questions of interest in biophysics and molecular evolution.
-This project can be done within our group only, or in collaboration with experimental laboratories in academia or industry where the predictions will be tested.
+This project includes the development of efficient and fast computational tools to predict changes in stability, solubility or interactions of proteins upon mutations, which are applicable on a genome-wide scale.
+Examples of algorithms already developed for protein design can be found at dezyme.com.
+The new software constructed in the framework of the master thesis will be applicable to the rational modification of proteins of industrial interest and to the increase of their efficiency in a given process, or to study fundamental questions of interest in biophysics and molecular evolution.
+This project will be done in our group or in collaboration with experimental laboratories in academia or industry where the predictions will be experimentally tested.